Aston Villa F.C.: Back among the elite (1974–1992)

-Following a 14th place finish in the Second Division, Crowe was replaced in August 1974 by Ron Saunders.
+Following a 14th-place finish in the Second Division, Crowe was replaced in August 1974 by Ron Saunders.
 He was a fitness fanatic, whose brand of no-nonsense man-management proved effective, with the club winning the League Cup the following season and, by the end of season 1974–75, he had taken Aston Villa back into the First Division and into Europe.
 One player who had been a mainstay of the Villa team throughout the rollercoaster of relegations and subsequent revival was fan-favourite Charlie Aitkin, who made 659 appearances at left back for the club between 1959 and 1976, making him Villa's all-time record appearance holder.

 Aston Villa were back among the elite as Saunders continued to mould a winning team, finishing 4th in the league and winning a further League Cup in 1976–77, with the formidable strike partnership of Brian Little and Andy Gray, who became the first player to win both the PFA Young Player of the Year and PFA Players' Player of the Year in the same season.

 The 1970s was an era of boardroom unrest at Villa Park.
-Ron Saunders had a strained relationship with Doug Ellis, who resented Doug's perceived interference in football matters.
+Ron Saunders had a strained relationship with Doug Ellis, resenting Doug's perceived interference in football matters.
 Over time Ellis became an isolated figure on the board, as the other directors sided with Saunders.
 He was ousted as chairman in 1975 to make way for Sir William Dugdale.
 He remained on the board until 1979, when he left the club after a protracted power struggle with majority shareholder Ron Bendall.
 With Ellis gone, Saunders became all-powerful as manager.

 Villa achieved a seventh top-flight league title in 1980–81, with players such as Gordon Cowans, Tony Morley and captain Dennis Mortimer leading the club to its first top-flight title in 71 years.
 Remarkably, they did so using just 14 players, with seven players being ever-presents.
 Villa's Birmingham-born forward Gary Shaw was named 1980-1981 PFA Young Player of the Year.